Operation Hametz: The operation

-On the morning of 25 April 1948 the Irgun (a Jewish paramilitary group) launched a full-scale attack on Jaffa from Tel Aviv.
+On the morning of 25 April 1948 the Jewish paramilitary group Irgun launched a full-scale attack on Jaffa from Tel Aviv.
+The Irgun troops were commanded by Amichai Paglin.
 Israeli historians maintain that the Haganah (another Jewish paramilitary group from which the Irgun had split off) had no prior warning of the attack but soon after its start the Haganah and the Irgun came to an agreement whereby the Irgun troops would be under the command of local Haganah commanders.
-The Irgun offensive included a continuous three-day mortar bombardment of the town centre.
 The operation involved attacks from the north by the Alexandroni Brigade and by the Givati Brigade from the south.
 They met little or no resistance.
-The Irgun captured the neighborhood of Menashiya.
+The Irgun captured the neighborhood of Manshiya.
 The Kiryati Brigade failed in its assault on the southern Jaffa suburb of Tel al-Rish.

 According to LeBor on the attack on Jaffa:

 Amichai Paglin, known as Gidi, commanded the attack.
 Paglin had masterminded the bombing of the British military headquarters in Jerusalem's King David Hotel, when 91 people were killed, including 15 Jews.
 His instructions to his troops were unequivocal—they were "to prevent constant military traffic in the city, to break the spirit of the enemy troops, to cause chaos among the civilian population in order to create a mass flight."